-There are many kinds of Irish cookie recipe available online, more than we could possibly include here.
+There are many kinds of Irish cookie recipes available online, more than we could possibly include here.
 The question is: how do you choose the most authentic and easy to prepare (and delicious) option?

 In our opinion, the cookie that most closely fits this definition is... (drum roll please) the humble Irish shortbread cookie.